s994n/sei-project-1/readme.md

 ##  mode changes
 The enemy's mode changes when the player lands on a pill on the board.
 When this happens, a function, bigDogTriggerFlee is called.
 This function clears all timers (intervals) associated with enemy movement.
 It then sets all instantiated enemys' modes to 'flee', after which another function is called which re-starts game play, with appropriate timings and behavior (fleeing) for each enemy.
-After a few seconds, all movement timers are again cleared, enemy modes are re-set to 'chase' and new timers (intervals) are made for deciding movement with enemies in chase mode.
+After a few seconds, all movement timers are again cleared, enemy modes are re-set to 'chase' and new timers (intervals) are called to once again decide movement with enemies in chase mode.